 Interviews: With anybody you can get hold of.
 As above, these are a great and accessible way of questioning current issues and exploring underlying thinking, very much encouraged.

-Short stories: This is a cool way to exploring architecture, peoples, places, etc. word length is more flexible for this sort of thing.
+Short stories: This is a cool way to exploring architecture, peoples, places, etc. Word length is more flexible.

 Artwork: These can be stand-alone or accompanied / interspersed with a short piece of writing or poetry.
 The magazine is going to be A4 format and staple bound.
 Size of the artwork is up to you, anything from very small up to a whole spread.
 Or else, if you let us know you’re interested, we can send you an article and you can compose something that works with that.
 The magazine is going to be Risograph printed on sugarpaper (similar paper to the posters advertising Crumble).
 We are printing at OutoftheBlue Print in Leith, so if you have done illustrations for ‘Counterpoint’, the guidelines are similar.
 The magazine is exclusively printed using blue, red and yellow ink, and each colour is printed one on top of the other, so sometimes there are slight offsets – its very similar to lino printing.

 The process is just the same as our previous issue ‘What’s the Plan?’, examples of finish of illustrations are photographed on this page, note the slight offsets, these are just to see the process, not to copy, please instead revolutionise the way we draw.
 You can get hold of a copy of the last issue here.